How to Play Step by Step

 Mexican Train works best with 2 to 8 players, though it can be played with more if space allows.

-- 2–4 players: faster, more strategic
+- 2–4 players: faster and slightly more strategic

-- 5–8 players: more social, more forgiving
+- 5–8 players: more social and forgiving

 Setup Instructions